Supermegacoolgirlwowyes/yamdb_final/README.md

 ### Prerequisites

 Make sure your system is ready for running the project.
-Check if you have Git installed localy and Docker with Docker-compose installed on your server:
+Check if you have Git installed locally and Docker with Docker-compose installed on your server:
 ```
 git version
 ```